 Our project is planned to be widely used by anyone that wants and needs to use it.
 It will mostly be used by Iowa State biology students that are performing these experiments in the real world for their class.
 We still have discussion on how we want to implement security, but we don't even want any kind of user authentication or important information being stored other than the assurance diagrams being created.
-This part of the project is still being discussed.
+We plan to eventually expand this project beyond just Iowa State to be used by Synthetic Biologists.

-1.7 EXPECTED END PRODUCT AND DELIVERABLES
+7. EXPECTED END PRODUCT AND DELIVERABLES